InfraLore/make_for_devops/chapters/01-why_make.md

 # Chapter 1: Why Make for DevOps?

-Examining the hidden crisis of undocumented institutional knowledge and introducing Make as the solution for discoverable, self-documenting DevOps processes.
+\chaptersubtitle{Examining the hidden crisis of undocumented institutional knowledge and introducing Make as the solution for discoverable, self-documenting DevOps processes.}

 - The institutional knowledge crisis in modern DevOps teams
 - The challenge of preserving team expertise